willow-ahrens/FinchBenchmarks/README.md

 # Installation

 1. First install cmake, gcc, g++, python, python3, and git.
 Results were originally collected using gcc 7.5.0, however a more modern version should work.
+The gcc compiler only affects TACO and OpenCV, not Finch.

 2. Run the `build.sh` script to download julia 1.8.2 and build OpenCV and TACO (this uses the included Makefile).